portasynthinca3/markov/README.md

 end
 ```

-Unlike Markov 1.x, this version has very strong opinions on how you should create and persist your models (that differs from 2.x and 3.x).
+Unlike Markov 1.x, this version has very strong opinions on how you should create and persist your models (that also differs from 2.x and 3.x).

 Example workflow (click [here](https://hexdocs.pm/markov/api-reference.html) for full docs):
 ```elixir